jlinn/elasticsearch-analysis-url/README.md

 * `url_decode`: Defaults to `false`.
 If `true`, the desired portion of the URL will be URL decoded.
 * `allow_malformed`: Defaults to `false`.
 If `true`, documents containing malformed URLs will not be rejected, and an attempt will be made to parse the desired URL part from the malformed URL string.
 If the desired part cannot be found, no value will be indexed for that field.
+* `passthrough`: Defaults to `false`.
+If `true`, `allow_malformed` is implied, and any non-url tokens will be passed through the filter.
+Valid URLs will be tokenized according to the filter's other settings.
+* `tokenize_host`: Defaults to `true`.
+If `true`, the host will be further tokenized using a [reverse path hierarchy tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-pathhierarchy-tokenizer.html) with the delimiter set to `.`.
+* `tokenize_path`: Defaults to `true`.
+If `true`, the path will be tokenized using a [path hierarchy tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-pathhierarchy-tokenizer.html) with the delimiter set to `/`.
+* `tokenize_query`: Defaults to `true`.
+If `true`, the query string will be split on `&`.

 #### Example:
 Set up your index like so: